THE STRUCTURE AND FUNCTION OF NEURONS

 NEUROTRANSMITTERS

 Neurotransmitters are chemical messengers that your body can't function without.
-Their job is to carry chemical signals (messages) from one neuron to the next target.
-The next target can be other neurons, a muscle or a gland.
+Their role is to carry chemical signals (messages) from one neuron to the next target neuron.
+The next target may be another neuron, a muscle, or a gland.
 Each neurotransmitter attaches to a different receptor.
 For example, dopamine molecules attach to dopamine receptors.
 When they attach, it triggers an action in the target cells.

 WHAT DO NEUROTRANSMITTERS DO?